 - They do not entail a significant demand for gaseous exchange.
 The rate of respiration in plants is far less than the rate of respiration in animals.
 It is only during the process of photosynthesis that large volumes of gases are exchanged.

-- In plants, all the living cells are present towards the surface of the plant.
+- In plants, most of the living cells are present towards the leaf surface.
 This also holds true for the stem in plants because the living cells are arranged in thin layers beneath the bark.
 The bark also has openings called lenticels; which facilitate the exchange of gases.

 - The interior of the plants consists of dead cells; which support the plant mechanically.
 Moreover, the parenchyma cells in the leaves, stem, and roots of the plants are packed loosely.
 Due to the loose packing of the parenchyma cells, air spaces develop.
 The network of these air spaces is interconnected.